Read anything. Faster.

 Takes about 2 minutes · No signup needed

-Free speed reading testNo account needed2 minutesScience-backed trainingBuilt where the Sahara meets the sea 🇲🇦Free speed reading testNo account needed2 minutesScience-backed trainingBuilt where the Sahara meets the sea 🇲🇦
+Free speed reading toolPaste any articleRead fasterNo account neededScience-backedBuilt where the Sahara meets the sea 🇲🇦Free speed reading toolPaste any articleRead fasterNo account neededScience-backedBuilt where the Sahara meets the sea 🇲🇦

 01